3DCoded/3dchameleon-klipper/docs/troubleshooting/unloadfailed.md

 ### 3DChameleon filament grip

+**This section applies to all setups**

 If the 3DChameleon can't grip the filament properly, it won't be able to pull it out through the Y splitter.
 To fix this, print out and install [Tension Tuning Sliders](https://www.printables.com/model/872170-3dchameleon-mk4-pro-organized-models) for the problematic filament paths.
 Under `Files` -> `Tension Sliders`, pick the appropriate slider:

 - The first value is the distance between the drive gear and the bearing.
 Smaller values here make them closer together.
 - The second value is the tension of the springs pushing the bearing and the drive gear together.
 Larger values here make them pushed closer together with greater force.

 ### Tip Shaping

+**This section applies to all setups.
+However, the solution described here may be slightly different if not using 3dchameleon-klipper**

+**This section applies to all setups.
+However, the solution

 If your filament tip is improperly shaped, with a blob or string at the tip, it will require excessive force to unload it through the tube.
 In extreme cases, you can get [the dreaded hook of death](https://forum.prusa3d.com/forum/postid/224374/).